Search Menu Globe Arrow Right Close

 The 24-hour probe study measures the pH (acid level) in your food pipe (esophagus).
 It is often done along with the monitoring of nonacid and air regurgitation in a 24-hour pH/impedance probe study.

 Your esophagus is the tube that goes from your mouth to your stomach.
-If you have gastroesophageal reflux disease (GERD), the pH levels in your esophagus can be too high.
+If you have gastroesophageal reflux disease (GERD), the pH levels in your esophagus can be too low.
 GERD causes stomach acids to flow back into your esophagus.
 This can cause heartburn.

 After 24 hours, your healthcare provider will remove the tube and sensors.
 Your healthcare provider will check the information to see if you have GERD.